genovesjohn191/msc/src/app/features/launch-pad/README.md

 - `/core/workflows/workflow-group.map.ts` --- create and assign a `WorkflowGroupId` to the newly created `WorkflowGroup`.
 - `/core/workflows/product-workflow-group.map.ts` --- assign `WorkflowGroupId` to all `ProductType` that we want to workflow to be attached.
 - `/core/layout/workflow-options.map.ts` --- provide desciption for the new workflow group.
 This will appear on the workflow selection option
+- `/workflows/core/workflow-permission.map.ts` --- assign `permission` to all `WorkflowGroupId`.
+This will control user access for each workflow.

 ### 4. Test
 - Global Search Results --- ensure all `productType` that is supported by the new workflow should show the option in the workflow selector